The Weatherman (album): Background

 Explaining the new album, Isakov said, "To me, the idea of a weatherman is really powerful.
 There's a guy on television or on the radio telling us the future, and nobody cares.
 It's this daily mundane miracle, and I think the songs I chose are about noticing the beauty in normal, everyday life."
 Nathaniel Rateliff provided background vocals.

 Reception

 Simon Holland of Folk Radio wrote of the album – "There is an overall consistency of approach.
 This is an album of gentle swells, intimate voices, with ripples of grace notes and heavenly choirs adding to the emotional ebb and flow.
 It’s a gently paced 41 and a bit minutes of music that is quietly beguiling, rather than attention seeking, but when you do pay proper intent, the rewards are many."

 Jedd Ferris from The Washington Post said, "From start to finish, the album keeps an even-keel mood, but in an age of ubiquitous Americana genre mashing, it's a welcome change of pace."

 Track listing

+All songs are written by Gregory Alan Isakov, except where noted.